Prernahh04/Prernahh04/README.md

 - 👋 Hi, I’m Prerna Patil
 - 👀 I’m interested in computer
 - 🌱 I’m currently learning  java and DSA
-- 💞️ I’m looking to collaborate on hackthons with JAVA languages
+- 💞️ I’m looking to collaborate on hackthons in JAVA
 - 📫 How to reach me  you can simply gmail me
 - 😄 Pronouns: her
 - ⚡ Fun fact: That I can do Sketching , painting on Canvas as well as on Walls even